 What would be its basic military needs if the United States were to pursue a grand strategy of “peaceful trade with all, entangling alliances with none”?
 The answer would depend on the desired flavor of what Herbert Hoover called “independent internationalism.”

-Ivan Eland is Senior Fellow at the Independent Institute and Director of the Institute’s Center on Peace & Liberty.
+Ivan Eland is a Senior Fellow at the Independent Institute and Director of the Institute’s Center on Peace & Liberty.

 Twitter Email